 CAD import in SimWorks

-SimWorks can import CAD files in IGES (.igs) format and soon will support STEP (.step) files too.
+SimWorks can import CAD files in IGES (.igs) and STEP (.step) formats.
 These are common import / export formats available in the majority of CAD software.
 Whichever CAD software you are using, it is likely that you will have either of the two or both available.

 This tutorial explains how SimWorks recognises the imported geometries and how the user can make sure that the different parts in the geometry are identified and can be used.